MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 5. In the **Select the view for (record type)** window, select the view to define how a list of records for a specific entity is displayed, and then select **Add**.

     > [!NOTE]
-    > All public and personal views are displayed in the list.
+    > - All public and personal views are displayed in the list.
 You can select only one view at a time.
+    > - A view includes only those fields that belong to the record type and not to any related record types.

 6. On the record type settings page, select **Publish** to save your changes.

 ## Change view of a record type

-You can change the view of a record type to define how a list of records for a specific record is displayed.
-For example, you can select a view to show only active accounts.
+You can change the view that a record type is based on by choosing a different view.
+For example, you can select a view to show only active accounts instead of all accounts.

+When changing the view, the following existing settings for the record type are cleared and set to default.

+- Existing key fields are removed, and new defaults are set.
+- Edit behavior for record type remains unchanged.
+- Edit behavior for fields is reset.
+If the record type is set to editable, and a new view is selected, the fields will become editable.

+**To select a new view**

+1. In Viva Sales admin settings, select **Forms**.
+2. Select a record type for which you want to change the view.
+3. Select **Change** beside the view field.
+4. Update the relationship, if required, and then select **Next**.
+5. Select the view to use, and then select **Done**.
+6. On the record type settings page, select **Publish** to save your changes.

-## View filter used in a view
+## View filters used in a view

+You can view the source query that's used to filter records in a view.
+For example, you can view the source query for the view that shows only active accounts.

+It helps you to have clear understanding on how a record type is configured.
+For example, filtering and sorting criteria of fields, and order of fields.
+The query is displayed in a view-only mode and You can't make any changes to the query.

+1. In Viva Sales admin settings, select **Forms**.
+2. Select a record type for which you want to see the query used in the selected view.
+3. Select **View filters** under the **Manage fields** section.
+    The **Filter conditions** window is displayed.
+4. To copy the query XML, select **Copy XML**.

 ## Remove a record type

 You can remove a record type from Viva Sales.
 When you remove a record type that has related record types in Viva Sales, all related record types are also removed.
 The changes are automatically published.
 You can't remove the contact record type.

-In Viva Sales admin settings, select **Forms**.
+1. In Viva Sales admin settings, select **Forms**.

-Hover over the record type you want to remove, and then select **Remove (record type) (:::image type="icon" source="media/delete-icon.png" border="false":::)**.
+2. Hover over the record type you want to remove, and then select **Remove (record type) (:::image type="icon" source="media/delete-icon.png" border="false":::)**.

 ## Refresh data from CRM